iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

             isDebug: false, // Debug mode for console messages
             actions: {},// actions to be added
             undoableDrag: true, // Whether dragging nodes are undoable can be a function as well
+            stackSizeLimit: undefined, // Size limit of undo stack, note that the size of redo stack cannot exceed size of undo stack
             ready: function () { // callback when undo-redo is ready

             }